seannRobbins/Application_of_Heaps_Prims_Dijkstra/README.md

 • void changeKey(GasStation c, double newCost)
 Updates a GasStation and rebalances the Heap in O(log(n)) time.
 (HINT: Try to be more efficient than scanning the entire heap every time you want to update a GasStation.)

-Programming Assignment #2: March 30th, 2022 11:59 PM 3
-Part 3: Finding All Reachable Gas Stations [25 points] Implement an algorithm to find the all reachable gas stations in the map (including the start gas station itself) given an initial tak size.
+Part 2: Finding All Reachable Gas Stations [25 points] Implement an algorithm to find the all reachable gas stations in the map (including the start gas station itself) given an initial tak size.
 You will be heavily penalized for a non-polynomial time (in terms of the number of stations) algorithm.
 The specific inputs provided and outputs expected are